molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 #####1.
 ASreads

-This sub module is able to quantify the number sequencing reads that overlap an allele at heterozygous SNP sites, by integrating any quantitative sequencing experiment (like RNA-seq or proseq) with genotype information.
+This sub-module is able to quantify the number sequencing reads that overlap an allele at heterozygous SNP sites, by integrating any quantitative sequencing experiment (like RNA-seq or proseq) with genotype information.

 The data created in this module can be used in the later modules for the quantification of allele specific expression.